Check out our collection of photos and other images from the Mill Springs Battlefield in Kentucky.

 The Zollicoffer Monument at Mill Springs

-View of the Felix Zollicoffer monument on the Mill Springs Battlefield in Kentucky.
+View of the Felix Zollicoffer monument at Mill Springs Battlefield National Monument in Kentucky.

 View of the Beech Grove fortified Confederate camp that Felix Zollicoffer and his Confederate forces occupied after crossing over the Cumberland River.
 Local Unionists, aware of the encroaching Confederates, named this site "Zollie's Lair"